-19.3 OVERTIME: All work performed in excess of eight (8) hours per day or forty (40) hours per workweek shall be paid at the overtime rate of time and a half.
-The seventh day of the workweek will be paid at double time if the 40-hour workweek requirement has been met.
+19.3 OVERTIME: All work performed after eight (8) hours per day or forty (40) hours per workweek shall be at time and a half.
+The seventh day of the workweek will be paid at double time once the 40-hour workweek requirement has been met.
 If an employee is compensated for a City holiday or for personal leave hours taken during the regular City work week, those hours of compensation for time not worked shall not count as "hours worked" within the meaning of this provision.
 All overtime must be approved by the supervisor and the Director prior to its performance.
-The Employer shall not change an employee's regularly scheduled full-time shift to avoid paying overtime.
-A regularly scheduled full-time shift shall consist of five consecutive days at eight hours per day.